rancher/docs/content/rancher/v2.x/en/tasks/clusters/enabling-pipelines-for-projects/_index.md

 ---
-title: Enabling Pipelines for Projects
+title: Enabling and Managing Pipelines for Projects
 weight: 3625
 draft: true
 ---

-Coming Soon
+## Enabling Pipelines for Projects

+## Managing Pipelines for Projects